Arnold-n/P1P2MQTT/Firmware_images/README.md

 These images are for the P1P2MQTT bridge (previously called P1P2-ESP-interface).
 These images do not work on the Arduino Uno.

-Minimal recommended upgrade is v0.9.46 for P1P2Monitor; older versions do not work with P1P2MQTT-bridge >=v0.9.46.
+Minimal recommended upgrade is v0.9.58 for P1P2Monitor.

 P1P2Monitor v0.9.53 does not yet add buffered commands, but a future version will.